-Rodna Nouă.
-"Seeing some houses he said, 'I give the Church and the houses near it to the inhabitants of this place.
-Let them bring a resident priest.'
-He also ordered that a painter should be brought to make an iconostas according to the Greek rite, and presented a set of surplices, a lead chalice, a plate and a star to the parochial church which still exist...
-This is how the place came to have its own church."
-At his entrance in 1852 in the Apuseni Mountains Emperor Francis Joseph I "gave 60,000 florins", as shown above, to the churches destroyed in the 1848-1849 Revolution.2
+There are also other philanthropic acts of the emperors, gestures with founding connotations connected to the ecclesiastical life of Romanians, gestures belonging to the same field of religious sensibilities, marking collective memory.
+In 1773, Joseph II visited Rodna Nouă.
+"Seeing some houses he said, I give the Church and the houses near it to the inhabitants of this place.
+Let them bring a resident priest'.
+He also ordered that a painter should be brought to make an iconostasis according to the Greek rite, and presented a set of surplices, a lead chalice, a plate and a star to the parish church which still exist [...]
+This is how the place came to have its own church."115 At his entrance in 1852, in the Apuseni Mountains Emperor Francis Joseph I "gave 60,000 florins," as shown above, to the churches destroyed in the 1848-1849 Revolution.
+116 gifts brought to the Emperor, gifts which belong to an anecdotic pointing towards the archetypal connotations of the practice and ritual of hunting and fishing.

 Another type of munificent gestures performed by emperors came as a consequence of the services offered by their subjects.
-Their meaning converges with the concept of "reciprocity of gifts".
-We must mention the gestures which reward the gifts brought to the Emperor, gifts which belong to an anecdotics pointing towards the archetypal connotations of the practice and ritual of hunting and fishing.
+Their meaning converges with the concept of "reciprocity of gifts."
+We must mention the gestures which reward the

 When Emperor Joseph II entered the village Rodna Nouă, "a peasant honoured him with a huge wild boar.
 The name of the man was Ion Filipoiu.
 The Emperor and his suite looked at the boar with pleasure, asking the peasant how did he shoot it.
 Our man told them the details and said that he shot it only once with a flintlock.
-The Emperor was very pleased but said that he cannot accept the gift because he does not need it.
-He returned the boar and also gave the peasant two ducats."
-This anecdote reminds us of the ancient theme in the Odyssey, Ulysses hunting a huge boar.
-The worst of the boar by Ion Filipoiu is the consequence of the ritualistic, legitimising transfer of the royal prerogatives of hunting to one of the subjects.4
+The Emperor was very pleased, but said that he cannot accept the gift because he does not need it.
+He returned the boar and also gave the peasant two ducats."117 This anecdote reminds us of the ancient theme in the Odyssey, Ulysses hunting a huge boar.
+The defeat of the boar by Ion Filipoiu is the consequence of the ritualistic, legitimizing transfer of the royal prerogatives of hunting to one of the subjects.118